brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-10-doubtsourcing.md

----
-layout: post
-title: Doubtsourcing the misunderstandings of two worlds
+# Doubtsourcing the misunderstandings of two worlds
----

 Entrepreneur Sandeep Sood is the creator of the online comic strip -- <a href="http://www.doubtsourcing.com/">Doubtsourcing</a> -- inspired by the misunderstandings of two worlds.
 Of course, the ideas are his but the actual illustration work is outsourced to China.
 Set mostly in an office in India, <a href="http://www.doubtsourcing.com/">Doubtsourcing</a> aims to be to the outsourcing world what <a href="http://www.dilbert.com/">Dilbert</a> has been to the U.S. cubicle set.